ARLab-IITRAM/ARLab-IITRAM/Batch-2019/ROS/README.md

 <h1>ROS+Gazebo+PX4 Installation Instructions</h1>

 * This Document assumes that the reader has installed *Ubuntu 20.04*.
-However, if you haven't install *Ubuntu 20.04* yet make sure to install it before proceeding.
+However, if you haven't install *Ubuntu 20.04*, make sure to install it before proceeding.
 * You can download *Ubuntu 20.04* ISO file from [here](https://releases.ubuntu.com/20.04/).

 # Environment Setup